sawolford/onsub/README.md

 Repeat: No<br><br>
 Names `PYPRIORITY` as the key to look up in each configuration section for checking to see if a section applies to a folder.
 ### --sleepmake SLEEPMAKE
-	  --sleepmake SLEEPMAKE             sleep between calls
+	  --sleepmake SLEEPMAKE             sleep between make calls
 Type: Option<br>
 Default: 0.1<br>
 Option: `SLEEPMAKE`<br>
 Repeat: No<br><br>
-Sets the sleep value to issue betwee make folder commands.
+Sets the sleep value to issue between make folder commands.
 Can be used to limit server connections.
 ### --sleepcommand SLEEPCOMMAND
-	--sleepcommand SLEEPCOMMAND       sleep between calls
+	--sleepcommand SLEEPCOMMAND       sleep between command calls
 Type: Option<br>
 Default: 0<br>
 Option: `SLEEPCOMMAND `<br>
 Repeat: No<br><br>
-Sets the sleep value to issue betwee recursive commands.
+Sets the sleep value to issue between recursive commands.
 Can be used to limit server connections.
 ### --suppress
 	--suppress                        suppress repeated error output
 Type: Flag<br>